WHO Regulatory Standards for Vaccines and Biologicals

 Reference materials are required to standardize potency, purity, and identity measurements for complex biological materials.
 The WHO Biological Reference Materials provide a global standard against which experimental values can be compared and expressed, thereby allowing direct comparisons between products and measurements across different methodologies and assays in use around the world.

-QSS is located in the Department of Immunization, Vaccines and Biologicals (IVB) within the cluster Family and Community Health (FCH), and is composed of three units whose activities cover norms and standards for biologicals, vaccine quality and global vaccine related safety issues.
-The norms and standards (both written and biological) function is undertaken by a group of scientists who are responsible for WHO's biological standardization programme for vaccines and biotechnology products.The Coordinator of QSS serves as Secretary to the Expert Committee on Biological Standardization (ECBS).
+TSN is located in the Essential Medicines and Health Products (EMP) within the cluster Health Systems and Innovation (HIS), The norms and standards (both written and biological) function is undertaken by a group of scientists who are responsible for WHO's biological standardization programme for vaccines and biotechnology products.The Coordinator of TSN serves as Secretary to the Expert Committee on Biological Standardization (ECBS).